-Our audit work remains in progress.
-To date, we have identified 3 adjustments, and are discussing 4 adjustments with management, to the financial statements.
+Our audit work is substantially complete.
+We have identified six adjustments to the financial statements.
 We have also identified several disclosure amendments.
 We have raised recommendations for management as a result of our work.
-The following areas require completion and are subject to senior manager and key audit partner review:
+The following areas require completion and at point of sending our report, are subject to final key audit partner review: